walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * We're only concerned about the highest-order term (ignore the lower-order terms), and ignote constant coefficient.
   * e.g. in an^2 + bn + c, we only care about n^2
 * Master Theorem
-  * used to get the running time of recurrence equation
+  * calculate the running time of recurrence equation
   *